gee4star/SBA320/README.md

 ### Started from a wireframe to design the look I wanted the app to look like
 ### Usage instructions: write the name of video title you want to see in empty search bar, then press the submit button, your video choice title will appear below the bar.
 If you don't enter a video name choice in the search bar but push the submit button a random choice gif will be presented to you as a suggestion of a great video to watch
 #### One unsolved problem for lack of time is, I would have liked to make the movie choices shuffle from a button five at a time, with one choiice showing up while the others disappeared
-#### This app has three pages: display movie, choose, and display gif
+#### This app has three pages: 1.display movie, 2.choose, and 3.display gif
 #### Many of the resources used to complete this project are cited in the comments, they include information from class RTT125 slides in lesson 320, labs and assignments given in class, links to Git Hub repositories shared in class, and websites found on the internet
 #### Difficulties included, getting the movie posters to come up after I installed the react-router-dom.
 They were showing when you submitted your movie choice before I installed it but after I could not get them back in the time nessesary to complete in a timely manner, I would continue to work on that glitch if there was more time.It does still work , providing the full information about each movie choice selected when you open the counsole and click the object, just without the poster at this time.
 Thank You for checking out this project